 Education initiatives at Lockerly fall into several categories covering numerous topics including trees, woody ornamentals, geology, water ecology and soil science.

 An average of 4,000-5,000 Public, Private and Home School students from 8 surrounding counties visit the Arboretum and participate in grade-specific programs that satisfy Georgia Performance Standards (GPS) each year.
 Groups participating in a field trip go through 4 to 5 stations, 30-45 minutes each, with hands-on science or history based activities corresponding with their curriculum standards.

-Field trip opportunities for public, private, and home school groups provide hands-on learning experiences.Our education staff also offers programs designed for scouting organizations, daycare/pre-K groups, after-school programs, and other youth clubs.
-We can also bring programs to your site or facility.
+Our education staff also offers programs designed for scouting organizations, daycare/pre-K groups, after-school programs, and other youth clubs at both Lockerly and our Worley Center.
+In addition, we can bring programs to your site, school, office or facility.

 The centerpiece of our outdoor education program at the Arboretum is the Woods Museum, located in a former tenant house on the property.
 The Woods Museum features an enormous cross-cut slab of a 300-year-old Taxodium distichum (Bald Cypress) as well as a comprehensive permanent exhibit showcasing 13 hardwood trees.

 To schedule field trips and programs contact our Education Programs Coordinator, Natalie Helbling at 478.452.2112.

 Adult Programs and Education: While school age children are our primary focus, we continue to work with and offer a variety of adult education programs and opportunities.
 Lectures, workshops, and symposia are conducted on horticultural topics throughout the year.
 Programs are listed under Upcoming Events.